-1. Unless a Fast Track or Full Arbitration Process is governed by the International Arbitration Act 1974 (Cth), the provisions of the Commercial Arbitration Act 2010 (NSW) and any statutory amendments in force, shall apply, save insofar as such provisions are expressly modified by, or are inconsistent with, these Rules.
+- 1. Unless a Small Claim, Fast Track or Full Arbitration Process is governed by the International Arbitration Act 1974 (Cth). the provisions of the Commercial Arbitration Act 2010 (NSW) and any statutory amendments in force, shall apply, save insofar as such provisions are expressly modified by, or are inconsistent with, these Rules. - 2.
+The seat of each GTA arbitration is Sydney, New South Wales and the law of the arbitration will be the law of New South Wales.